 Alexander Lazar MD/PhD is a practicing academic pathologist at The University of Texas MD Anderson Cancer Center where his clinical, academic and research interests are focused on sarcoma and the genomics of solid tumors.
 Working within a multidisciplinary team at a high volume treatment center for desmoid tumors, over the last decade he has participated with colleagues on multiple projects involving these tumors.

 Dr. Robert Maki is Professor of Medicine at the University of Pennsylvania and the Sarcoma Program’s Clinical Director at the Hospital of the University of Pennsylvania.
 He has published more than 150 articles on sarcoma treatment and basic science research, having worked on studies related to sarcoma since 1985.
 He treats adults with sarcomas and related tumors, such as desmoid tumors.
 He has an interest in translational research and in understanding the biology that leads to this complex group of malignancies, and takes great satisfaction in participating in collaborative clinical and translational research with local, national, and international colleagues.
 Dr. Maki is also the Director of Translational Oncology at the Sarcoma Alliance for Research through Collaboration (SARC).

-Dr. Kelly Mercier is a DTRF grant recipient, the DTRF Natural History Study and Patient Registry Principal Investigator, a medical science liaison at Inivata, Inc., and an adjunct associate professor at Duke University.
-She specializes in designing, implementing, and prompting the adoption of novel diagnostic tools for oncology.
+Dr. Kelly Mercier is a DTRF grant recipient, the DTRF Natural History Study and Patient Registry Principal Investigator, a medical science liaison at Jazz Pharmaceuticals, Inc., and an adjunct associate professor at Duke University.
+She specializes in designing, implementing, and prompting the adoption of novel therapies and diagnostic assays in oncology.
 She has received grants to understand the metabolic differences between desmoid tumors and normal adjacent tissue in the same patient with Dr. Ben Alman.
 Dr. Mercier is passionate about desmoid tumor research and is thrilled to be able to contribute her scientific knowledge to better understand and treat desmoid tumors.